AMI DISTANCE LEARNING DAY INFO

 HOW MANY AMI DISTANCE LEARNING DAYS CAN WE USE IN THE CLINTON SCHOOL DISTRICT?

-The maximum number of AMI days allowed by the state of Missouri is five.
+The maximum number of AMI hours allowed by the state of Missouri is 36.

-If we have to utilize all five AMI distance learning days, starting with the sixth day, we will go back to the previous system of calling a “snow day” and adding the day to the end of the school year.
-This would mean all of our students and teachers would have the day off.
+If we have to utilize all 36 allowable hours (and have already used any additional hours built into the calendar), we will go back to the previous system of calling a “snow day” and adding the day to the end of the school year.